MateuszCieplak/Employys_table_DOM_JS/README.md

 # Employees Table
 [Live Demo](https://mateuszcieplak.github.io/js_employees_table_DOM/)

 The "Employees Table" project is a task management app where users can manage a list of employees in a table format.
-It includes features such as sorting the table, adding new employees via a form, and editing the table cells.
+It includes features such as sorting the table and adding new employees via a form.
 The task focuses on implementing interactive features using vanilla JavaScript and DOM manipulation.

 ### Key features:
 - **Table sorting**: The table rows can be sorted in ascending or descending order by clicking on the table headers.